This is the first article in our series entitled: Building Your Leadership Potential

 Transforming Differences Into Advantages

 Creating a robust and well-balanced team starts with finding individuals who mesh well together, and that often means finding people who have unique strengths and opinions.
 A healthy team includes people with different strengths, but also the ability to understand how to accurately communicate with others.
-It would be unusual for everyone on a team to have the same 5 core Strengths.
+It would be unusual for everyone on a team to have the same five core strengths.

 The diversity within the team allows you to leverage the differences between team members and turn them into an advantage for the overall team and organization.
 Ongoing coaching can help you process decisions appropriately for your leadership style while maintaining critical support from colleagues and business leaders.
 See how viewing yourself through the lens of courageous leadership can help create an era of positive change in your personal and professional life.
 Contact me today at 206-393-2392 or via email to Chris@chrisgossard.com for a free initial strategy session or to begin your CliftonStrengths journey.